okni-c/preMix/README.md

 ## About

 A music cloud for unfinished or draft music ideas.
 Made with React, GraphQL/Apollo and Bootstrap.
-The database is a combpnation of MongoDB Atlas and AWS S3 for file storage and streaming.
+The database is a combination of MongoDB Atlas and AWS S3 for file storage and streaming.

 ## Local Installation